embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 - The index is a 16bit value with possible range from 0x0000 to 0xFFFF

-- The subindex is a 8bit value with possible range from 0x00 to 0xFF
+- The subindex is an 8bit value with the possible range from 0x00 to 0xFF

   *Note: to be compliant to the CANopen specification, the defined index and subindex ranges shall be considered.*